Transfer Of Property Ownership After Divorce

-Often the matrimonial home is sold and the proceeds divided between the two parties.
+Often during the transfer of property ownership after divorce the matrimonial home is sold and the proceeds divided between the two parties.

 But sometimes the property is transferred so that one spouse becomes the sole owner – the way you decide to divide the property you own is up to you and should be looked at as part of the overall divorce settlement you reach.

-There is no one-fits-all answer, but for the purpose of this article, we’ll be walking you through everything you need to know about the transfer of property ownership after divorce and the potential legal implications.
+There is no one-fits-all answer, but for the purpose of this article, we’ll be walking you through everything you need to know about property law concerning the transfer of equity process after divorce and the potential tax implications.

 Can my ex-spouse sign the house over to me?

 Yes – if the matrimonial home is mortgage-free, it may be transferred between either divorcing parties as part of the overall financial settlement.
 What this essentially entails is removing the name of one ex-spouse from the property deeds, leaving the other party as sole owner.

 If there is still a mortgage on the property, it will be necessary to ask permission from the mortgage provider, and financial ability to pay the whole mortgage will be taken into account.

 Normally the divorcing couple will agree to a property transfer as part of the divorce settlement, following negotiation and possibly mediation.
 Read advice on divorce and property to find out more.

 On occasion, a court may decide to make a ‘transfer of property order’ which imposes a court decision regarding property transfer.
 However, this type of order is quite rare and will normally only be intended to protect the interests of any children under the age of 18.